-This is especially true for many who have been experiencing trauma since childhood.
+This is especially true for many who have been experiencing trauma (overwhelming physio-psychological inflammation) since childhood.

 Adverse Childhood Experiences and Health

 -Arizona Trauma Institute

-With these understandings in mind, however, it is also clear that in order for individuals to function optimally in their lives and societies, all that is required (easier said than done in many cases, I know) is for them to get a set of conditions in place that will create a healthy environment in which they can recover and thrive.
+With these understandings in mind, however, it is also clear that in order for individuals to function optimally in their lives and societies, all that is required (easier said than done in many cases, I know) is for them to get a set of conditions in place that will create a healthy environment in which they can recover, build resiliency, and thrive.

 Since many are unable to fully find that healthy environment externally, however, the good news is that this space can be created within.
 There are innate resources that we all possess in our bodies and psyches that enable us to heal and recover from any imbalance that we may experience after being impacted by trauma, adversity, or toxic stress that may compromise our health in some way.
 All we have to do is to identify and tap into these resources and use them effectively toward our positive movement forward.